huandu/facebook/README.md

 Facebook introduces a way to debug graph API calls.
 See [Debugging API Requests](https://developers.facebook.com/docs/graph-api/using-graph-api/v2.3#debugging) for details.

-This package provides both package level and per session debug flag.
+This package provides both package level, and per session debug flag.
 Set `Debug` to a `DEBUG_*` constant to change debug mode globally; or use `Session#SetDebug` to change debug mode for one session.

-When debug mode is turned on, use `Result#DebugInfo` to get `DebugInfo` struct from result.
+When debug mode is turned on, use `Result#DebugInfo` to get `DebugInfo` struct from the result.

 ```go
 fb.Debug = fb.DEBUG_ALL